Care home fees - Who pays?

 - Capital that is paid to someone else instead of you.

-- Capital that you have got rid of yourself to reduce how much you have to pay for the care home.
+- Capital that you have got rid of yourself to reduce how much you must pay for the care home.
 This is called ‘deprivation of capital’.

 Examples of deprivation of capital can include the following.